Skip to content

 #Fix 6: Check Your Internet Speed

 YouTube TV requires at least 3 Mbps for standard definition, 7 Mbps for HD, and 25 Mbps for 4K.
+Google’s help documentation confirms that dropping below these thresholds causes the app to crash or buffer continuously rather than gracefully downgrade quality.
 If your connection dips below those thresholds, the app crashes or buffers continuously.

 Run a speed test directly from your Samsung TV: go to Settings > Support > Self Diagnosis > Speed Test.
 If you get below 25 Mbps on a plan that should deliver more, the issue is on the network side.